Skip to product information

 Regular price Sale price $17.95

-While travelling through the Great Alfold, the vast plain in southeastern Hungary, the narrator of Seeing Further stops in an all but vacant town near the Romanian border.
+While travelling through the Great Alföld, the vast plain in southeastern Hungary, the narrator of Seeing Further stops in an all but vacant town near the Romanian border.
 There she happens upon a dilapidated movie theater.
 Once the heart of the village, it has been boarded up for years.
 Entranced, she soon finds herself embarking on the colossal task of renovating it in order to preserve the cinematic experience.

 Seeing Further illuminates the cinema's former role as a communal space for collective imagining.
-For Esther Kinsky and her narrator, it remains a place of wonder, a dark room the unfurls a vastness not beholden to the ordinary rules of time and space.
+For Esther Kinsky and her narrator, it remains a place of wonder, a dark room that unfurls a vastness not beholden to the ordinary rules of time and space.
 Seeing Further is an homage to cinema in words and pictures.

 Additional Book Information